History

 Amanda Donovan

-Amanda Donovan is a project coordinator for the Social Environment and Health Program, where she assists with post-award project management, financial documentation, social media, and websites.
+Amanda Donovan is a Project Coordinator for the Social Environment and Health Program, where she assists with pre- and post-award research project management.
 She received her BA in Russian Language and Literature from Michigan State University in 2008.

 Brittni Delmaine